Dielectron production in central Pb$-$Pb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Data analysis

-where DCA$_{xy,i}$ is the DCA of the electron $i$ in the transverse plane and $\sigma_{xy,i}$ is its resolution estimated from the covariance matrix of the track reconstruction parameters obtained with the Kalman filter technique, similarly as in Ref.~\cite{ALICE:2018fvj}.
-The combinatorial background ($B$) is estimated via the geometric mean of same-sign pairs from the same event $\sqrt{N^{\rm same}_{\rm ++}N^{\rm same}_{\rm --}}$, corrected for the different acceptance for opposite-sign and same-sign pairs~\cite{ALICE:2018fvj,ALICE:2018ael}.
-The correction factor $R$ is calculated using uncorrelated opposite- ($N^{\rm mix}_{\rm +-}$) and same-sign ($N^{\rm mix}_{\rm ++}$ and $N^{\rm mix}_{\rm --}$) pairs from mixed events with similar global properties as $R=N^{\rm mix}_{\rm +-}/(2\sqrt{N^{\rm mix}_{\rm ++}N^{\rm mix}_{\rm --}})$ and is found to deviate significantly from unity only at low \mee ($\mee < 0.2$~\GeVmass).
-The raw dielectron yield is then obtained as $S=N^{\rm same}_{\rm +-}-2R\sqrt{N^{\rm same}_{\rm ++}N^{\rm same}_{\rm --}}$.
+The raw dielectron yield is obtained as $S=N^{\rm same}_{\rm +-}-2R\sqrt{N^{\rm same}_{\rm ++}N^{\rm same}_{\rm --}}$.
 Additional photon conversion rejection is achieved at low \mee ($\mee < 0.1$~\GeVmass) by removing pairs based on their characteristic orientation relative to the magnetic field quantified by the so-called $\varphi_{\rm V}$ angle defined in Ref.~\cite{ALICE:2018ael}.
 The remaining contribution of dielectrons from photon conversions is found to be negligible, below 1\%.
 The opposite-sign pair spectrum, the combinatorial background and the extracted raw dielectron yield are shown on the left panel of Fig.~\ref{fig:rawyield} as a function of \mee in the 10\% most central \PbPb collisions, together with the $S/B$ ratio on the right panel.